ksylor/baby-hacks/README.md

 - onesies, lots of onesies, there are a few different styles you will need.
 Seriously babies live in onesies.
   - the long-sleeve kind with built-in foldover mittens at the end of the arms
   - feetie onesies with the zipper (snaps are a pain in the butt)
-  - my faves for sleep were the gown-style onesies so you can just pull it up to change a diaper and not deal with snaps or zippers or taking legs out in the middle of the night and half asleep.
+  - **gown-style onesies** are KEY.
+They have an open bottom, so you can just pull it up to change a diaper and not deal with snaps or zippers or taking legs out in the middle of the night and half asleep. https://www.gerberchildrenswear.com/products/4-pack-baby-neutral-sheep-gowns-1284
 - mittens to cover their hands for the first few weeks (their fingernails are SHARP and they cut themselves the dummies)
 - socks and hats.
 You do not need shoes ever and they are a pain to get on and off so don't bother
 - spit-up cloths.
 There are fancy ones or we just used cheap cloth diapers